-CIA nominee 'sought to pull out'
+Trump backs CIA pick after offer to quit

 Who is Gina Haspel?

-The 61 year old has extensive overseas experience and has served as chief of station on several postings.
+The 61-year-old has extensive overseas experience and has served as chief of station on several postings.

 Her career has brought her to the UK twice, where she acted as the chief of the London station.